oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 # Privacy Considerations {#privacy-considerations}

-Implementers are advised to refer to the Privacy Considerations in Section 10 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
+The Privacy Considerations in the SD-JWT specification [@!I-D.ietf-oauth-selective-disclosure-jwt] apply to this specification.
+Additionally, the following privacy considerations need to be taken into account when using SD-JWT VCs.

 ## Type Identifier

 Issuers are advised to consider issuing SD-JWT VCs using more specific and different types to support use cases where the type information would lead to unwanted leakage of additional context information.

-## JWT Issuer Metadata

-Issuers are advised to use

 # Relationships to Other Documents